biojs/edu/series/101/02_getting_started.md

 ### Mac Users

 Homebrew, git and node.js are three packages that are worth having on your Mac if you want to do software development.

 [Homebrew](http://brew.sh) is called the 'missing package manager for OS X'.
 It allows you to download packages onto your Mac from your command line.

 [Git](https://github.com) is a version control system that will keep track of the changes you have made in code.

-[Node](http://nodejs.org) is an 'asynchronous event driven framework'.
+[Node.js](http://nodejs.org) is an 'asynchronous event driven framework'.

 You need to open a Terminal session first.

-Installing homebrew.
+Installing homebrew:

 ~~~
 ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)" # brew is a package manager
 ~~~

 This installs homebrew first.
 Homebrew is quite a large package so it can take a while depending on your internet connection.
-For more information about Homebrew, see their homepage (http://brew.sh)

 Using Homebrew to install node.js:
 ~~~